Philemonip/Canvas-Team/README.md

-# Canvas-Team
+# Paper Canvas

+The Paper Canvas project is a modern themed drawing application which can be viewed at: https://paper-canvas.surge.sh/

-In this Canvas Project, we have the following functions:
+The application has the following functions:

 - Simple drawing (pencil)
 - Drawing bubbles